Enterprise-CMCS/macpro-mdct-qmr/README.md

 - Add features and funtionality----Incoming webhooks--- activative incoming webooks--- Add new webhook to workspace.
 - copy new webhook url and set it as SLACK_WEBHOOK_URL in github actions secret.

-Please join the macpro-quickstart-serverless slack channel to get all build status and also contribute to any ongoing discussions.
+Please join the cms-mdct-qmr slack channel to get all build status and also contribute to any ongoing discussions.
 Join here: https://join.slack.com/t/macproquickst-ugp3045/shared_invite/zt-mdxpbtkk-SrLRi_yzJrXX3uYgvrbjlg

 ### Contributors